-All other fees relate to fees payable for products or services other than the audit fees, audit-related fees and tax fees described above, including fees paid for services in connection with the Spanish translation of the Corporation's consolidated financial statements and, in 2018, in connection with the offering memorandum with respect to the issuance of the Notes.
+All other fees relate to fees payable for products or services other than the audit fees, audit-related fees and tax fees described above, including fees paid for services in connection with the Spanish translation of the Corporation's consolidated financial statements, with obtaining U.S. GAAP evaluations and, in 2018, in connection with the offering memorandum with respect to the issuance of the 2018 Notes.